nervetattoo/jquery-autosave/readme.md

 any number of arguments, although the first argument will always be the [jQuery Event Object](http://api.jquery.com/category/events/event-object/).

-* **changed(event, field)** _String_ "changed" This event is bound to each form jQuery.autosave detects upon initialization and is fired whenever a form field value changes.
+* **change(event, field)** _String_ "autosave.change" This event is bound to each form element and is fired whenever a form field value changes.
 The argument _field_ refers to the element that triggered the event.

 ## Examples